timkitch/langchain-code-understanding/README.md

    Run the script by executing `python cu.py` on the command line.
 You will be prompted to:
    - Enter the URL of the Git repository you want to chat with.
    - Optionally specify a branch name (press Enter for the default branch).
+   - Choose whether to save the chat session to a file.
+   - If saving, provide a filename for the chat log.
    The script will handle the cloning and loading processes based on your input.

 2. **Question-Answering**:
    Once the system is ready, you can start asking questions.
 The system will use the created QA chain to retrieve relevant information and provide answers.
+If you chose to save the chat, all questions and answers will be logged to the specified file.

 3. **Feedback Loop**:
    After receiving each answer, you can rate the response and provide comments for feedback.
 This is crucial for improving the system's accuracy and user experience.

+4. **Session Saving**:
+   If you chose to save the chat session, the script will automatically append each question and answer to the specified file.
+At the end of the session, it will confirm that the chat has been saved and provide the full filename.

 ## Command Line Interaction Example